sleeds2/glamourroulette/README.md

 - `/glamourroulette`, `/glamroulette`, or `/gr` - choose a random enabled glamour plate and report the selected plate.
 - Add `config` or `settings` to toggle the configuration window.
-- Add `help` to print the supported subcommands.
 - Use the configuration window to choose which glamour plate numbers are eligible for roulette.